UTIG/sharad-rsr-tacc/README.md

 	This converts the file structure prefix from UTIG's to TACC's.
 Your system prefix will be different.
     * env/unsubs

         This can be used to convert the prefix back.
-This is useful for doing git commits.
+This is useful before doing git diffs and commits.

 # Running